Alortiztique/Alortiztique/README.md

 # Hello, I'm @Al.ortiztique 👋

-I am Al.ortiztique, a Computer Science student.
-I have several formal certifications issued by institutions such as Harvard University, Stanford, and Google.
-My interest is in disruptive technologies and I chose the Data Science specialization path in order to apply this discipline to cybersecurity.
-I am passionate about cybersecurity and enjoy creating solutions that can positively impact an organization and the people it serves.
+I'm Al.ortiztique, a Computer Science innovator specializing in Robotics, Machine Learning, and Cybersecurity.
+Armed with certifications from Harvard, Stanford, and Google, I'm on a mission to leverage disruptive technologies for the benefit of humanity in critical fields like medicine, agriculture, education, space exploration, and law.

-Also, I'm a passionate learner and innovator in artificial intelligence.
-I'm fascinated by the applications of AI in robotics, especially in the fields of health sciences, agriculture, aerospace and law.
+My expertise spans cybersecurity, intellectual property, and AI applications in robotics.
+I'm passionate about creating solutions with real-world impact, as demonstrated by my personal projects addressing global challenges.

-My strengths include verbal and written communication, ethical hacking and project planning.
+My strengths lie in systems thinking, a strong bias for action, project management leadership, and the ability to abstract complex problems into practical applications.
+I'm driven by values of protection, justice, legal integrity and social wellness.

-My values are based on protecting people, adhering to the law and speaking out against injustice.
+My goal is to contribute to pioneering organizations like SpaceX, NASA, or cutting-edge academic institutions, where I can harness the synergy between robotics, AI, and cybersecurity to drive advancements that benefit society.

-My career goal is to work at a high profile company such as Google, Tesla or Microsoft in cybersecurity as part of a red team or offensive hacking.
+I'm ready to tackle the world's most complex challenges, combining technological innovation with humanitarian purpose.

 ## Some things about me 🤖

 - 🎓 I'm studying Computer Science.
-- 💻 I have experience in Python, R, C++, MATLAB, TensorFlow, PyTorch and ROS.
+- 💻 I have experience in Python, Java, C, TensorFlow, YOLO and ROS.
 - 🚀 I'm interested in machine learning, image processing, pattern recognition, computer vision and NLP.
 - 📚 I'm reading the book "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig.
-- 🎮 I like playing video games, especially strategy and simulation ones.
+- 🎮 I like playing video games, especially strategy and FPS.
-- 🎧 I listen to classical music, jazz, blues, rock and techno.
+- 🎧 I listen to classical music and techno.
-- 🌎 I speak Spanish, English and a little bit of Japanese.
+- 🌎 I speak Spanish, English, German and a little bit of Japanese.

 ## My projects 🛠️

 Here are some of the projects that I have done or participated in:

 - [Aurora App](https://linktr.ee/auroraapp): A social network to raise awareness and protect people from gender violence, with a real-time map of dangerous areas and free legal advice and representation.
-- [RoboMed](https://): A medical robot that can perform diagnosis, surgery and treatment with precision and safety.
+- [EagleView AI](https://www.instagram.com/p/C77hJxXv6YX/?img_index=1): A software developed for the Aireforce of Colombia to protect our natural resources from aerospace imagery.
-- [SpaceXplorer](https://): An explorer robot that can navigate through space and collect scientific data from spacial dust.
+- [MARIA - Rover Explorer](https://www.instagram.com/p/C5WoS5fuhks/): Mars Exploration Rover of the Robocol Colombian team that participate in the URC (University Rover Challenge).
+An explorer robot that can navigate through space and collect scientific data from spacial dust.
 - [AgroBot](https://agrobot.com): An agricultural robot that can sow, harvest and monitor crops with efficiency and sustainability.
-- [FaceRec](https://): A web application that can recognize faces and emotions with artificial intelligence.
+- [neo.replicante](https://linktr.ee/neo.replicante): A news portal dedicated to the scientific divulgation of knwoledge on the intersection of Computer Science, Law, History, Education, Business and Medicine.

 ## My social networks 🌐

 You can find me on the following social networks: